 What do you think? - the prefrontal cortex

-We all think, but it’s rare to consciously think about the act of thinking.
-Until we just mentioned it, when was the last time you thought about thinking for example?
+We all think.
+But we don’t often think about the act of thinking.
+Until you read this, when was the last time you thought about thinking, for example?

-But marketers and creatives need to think about thinking on a regular basis.
+But marketers and creatives should think about thinking on a regular basis.
 Understanding how customers think improves the quality and impact of creative work.

-In basic scientific terms, thinking is a series of electrical and chemical reactions that mainly take place in the front part of our brains, known as the prefrontal cortex.
+In basic scientific terms, thinking is a series of electrical and chemical reactions which mainly take place in the front part of our brains, known as the prefrontal cortex.

 The prefrontal cortex carries out much of the work we most closely associate with logic and intelligence.
 When you analyse information, explore options and make rational decisions, the pre-frontal cortex is where most of the neurological action is happening.

-These words you’re reading now?
-It’s your pre-frontal cortex that’s telling the rest of your brain what to do with them.
+The words you’re reading now?
+It’s your pre-frontal cortex telling the rest of your brain what to do with them.

-The prefrontal cortex is the first mental barrier consider when reviewing how customers evaluate your creative work.
-It’s where the brain uses logic and reason to analyse what it sees or hears.
-And it then makes a rapid decision whether to pay more attention or move on to something else.
+You should have the prefrontal cortex in mind (!) when thinking about how customers evaluate your creative work.
+It’s where the brain uses logic and reason to analyse what it sees and hears.
+And it then decides whether to pay more attention, or move on to something else.

-This rapid decision making means the pre-frontal cortex is super efficient at dealing with everything our brains get exposed to.
-But to do this, it has to be super selective.
+The pre-frontal cortex is very efficient at dealing with everything our brains get exposed to.
+But to do this, it has to be selective.
 It’s estimated the brain is exposed to around 11 million different inputs per second from the external environment.
 But of these, it only processes around 50 per second.

 Do the maths.